pushkarv/machine-learning/projects/capstone/report.md

 ***Figure 2 - Distribution of Images by Class***

 This dataset is being used since it is a public dataset provided by StateFarm and is a large set specifically created for covering a large class of distractions that most commonly occur.
 As part of the submission of this Capstone project, a small subset will be provided as samples.

-For this project, an equal number of images were selected for all classes in order to remove any bias during training.
-A total of **1900** images were selected for each class, .e.g `c0` to `c9`.

 The following tables shows samples of an image in each class, `c0` to `c9` , and the larger sample of images has been provided in the `sample_images` folder.